tinghaoK7727/Final_Project_Airbnb_Pricing_in_Paris/README.md

 - Pricing distribution of listings: as expected, from our results we can see that the least pricy listings are mostly located at the outskirts of the city whereas the priciest ones are more centrally located.
 Similarly, for the 6 landmarks we picked, the closer the listing is to the sites, the more expensive the it would be, and vice versa.

 - Prediction outcomes: we used the 7 models to check the precision of our predictions on 3 listings.
-One selected from our dataset and two (cosy/jaccuzi) randomly picked from airbnb website.
+One selected from our dataset and two (cosy/jacuzzi) randomly picked from Airbnb website.
 It turned out that all 7 models employed had the correct prediction result for the listing from our dataset.
-And for the two listings randomly picked from airbnb website, 2 out of 7 models had the correct prediction for the cosy listing whereas 4 out of 7 models had the correct prediciton for the jaccuzi listing.
+And for the two listings randomly picked from Airbnb website, 2 out of 7 models had the correct prediction for the cosy listing whereas 4 out of 7 models had the correct prediction for the jacuzzi listing.
 Also, it is worth mentioning that **Gradient Boosting Classifier got all 3 prediction tests right**.

 ## Future Opportunities

-Due to the absence of abundant features in our raw data, several improvements could be done if more time and data were given.
+Due to the absence of abundant features in our data, several improvements could be done if more time and features were accessible.
 We expect to further increase the accuracy of our models by taking into account the following features:

 **Host information and reviews**:

-With information on hosts and reviews from guests, we could better picture the traveler experience and link it to our price range prediction models.
+With information on hosts and reviews from guests, we could better picture the traveller experience and link it to our price range prediction models.
 Perhaps certain correlations among these variables could be further explored.

 **Occupancy rate of the listing**:

-As we did not have occupancy rate information from Airbnb Scraper, we could not dive into the potential dependencies of room rate on occupancy.
+As we did not have occupancy rate information from Airbnb Scraper, we could not dive into the potential dependencies of room rates on occupancy.
 According to the law of supply and demand, supposedly a more sought after listing would have more power over its pricing strategy.
 However, this needs to be tested by including occupancy data in our features.

 **Listing facilities**:

-Lastly, we assumed that a listing with jaccuzi and home theater would most likely be pricier than a simple studio.
-To prove this, we will need to investigate the various facility offerings of the listings as well.
+Lastly, we assumed that a listing with jacuzzi and home theater would most likely be pricier than a simple studio.
+To prove this with data, we will need to investigate the various facility offerings of the listings as well.

 ## Extra information
 - Trello link: https://trello.com/b/EMd3rnKW/final-project